thephpleague/url/source/components/complex.md

 ## The Path and Host classes

 These classes manage the URL path and host components.
-They only differs in the way they validate and format before outputting their data.
-Both classes implements the `League\Url\Components\SegmentInterface` which extends the `League\Url\Components\ComponentArrayInterface` by adding the following methods:
+They only differ in the way they validate and format before outputting their data.
+Both classes implement the `League\Url\Components\SegmentInterface` which extends the `League\Url\Components\ComponentArrayInterface` by adding the following methods:

 * `append($data, $whence = null, $whence_index = null)`: append data into the component;
 * `prepend($data, $whence = null, $whence_index = null)`: prepend data into the component;